tobyhodges/symmetrical-octo-memory/episodes/03-collaborative-git-centralized.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Understand the basics of collaborative version control with git and Github
-- Understand the difference between centralized and distributed workflows
+- Understand the centralized workflow

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-### Instructor notes
+::: instructor
 Teaching is done as a pair of instructors.
 Instructor A acts as the owner of the repository, instructor B as a collaborator (internal or external).